Global DNS lookup

 Domain does not exist

-The queried hostname is not present in DNS or was entered incorrectly.
+The queried hostname is not present in DNS, the record was removed, or the name was entered with the wrong subdomain.

 SERVFAIL